Existence of processes violating causal inequalities on time-delocalised subsystems: Supplementary Note 1---Testing operations on time-delocalised subsystems

 \subsection{Unitary extensions of tripartite processes on time-delocalised subsystems}

-The tripartite case is a bit more involved, but by successively verifying a sequence of several statements that build on one another, one can similarly test that the circuit of Fig.~\ref{fig:tripartite_implementation_main} has the cyclic form on the right-hand side of Fig.~\hyperref[fig:tripartite_proof]{6(d)} when described with respect to the systems $P_O$, $A_{IO}^{(\prime)}$, $B_{IO}^{(\prime)}$, $C_{IO}^{(\prime)}$, $F_I$.
-By disconnecting the red and blue fragments and applying the general procedure from Sec.~\ref{sec:testing_general}, one can test that, for any $U_A$, $U_B$, $U_C$, and with respect to the systems $P_O$, $A_{IO}^{(\prime)}$, $B_{IO}^{(\prime)}$, $C_{IO}^{(\prime)}$, $F_I$, $Y$, $\bar Y$, $Z$, $\bar Z$, $\bar Q_1$, $\bar Q_2'$, we obtain a cyclic circuit consisting of the operations $U_A$, $U_B$, $R(U_C)$ and $R'$.
+The tripartite case is a bit more involved, but by successively verifying a sequence of several statements that build on one another, one can similarly test that the circuit of Fig.~\ref{fig:tripartite_implementation_main} in the main text has the cyclic form on the right-hand side of Fig.~\hyperref[fig:tripartite_proof]{4(c)} when described with respect to the systems $P_O$, $A_{IO}^{(\prime)}$, $B_{IO}^{(\prime)}$, $C_{IO}^{(\prime)}$, $F_I$.
+By disconnecting the red and blue fragments and applying the general procedure from Supplementary Note~\hyperref[sec:testing_general]{1~A}, one can test that, for any $U_A$, $U_B$, $U_C$, and with respect to the systems $P_O$, $A_{IO}^{(\prime)}$, $B_{IO}^{(\prime)}$, $C_{IO}^{(\prime)}$, $F_I$, $Y$, $\bar Y$, $Z$, $\bar Z$, $\bar Q_1$, $\bar Q_2'$, we obtain a cyclic circuit consisting of the operations $U_A$, $U_B$, $R(U_C)$ and $R'$ (see the left-hand side of Fig.~\hyperref[fig:tripartite_proof]{4(c)}).
 In this cyclic circuit, there then exists an operationally verifiable way to apply time-delocalised SWAP operations that ``disconnect'' precisely the time-delocalised wires $C_I$ and $Z$, while the other wires remain connected.
 Namely, in order to achieve this, one modifies the tripartite temporal circuit by inserting some additional operations, shown in green in Fig.~\hyperref[fig:test_uc]{11(a)}, in the red fragment.